Justin II: Accession

 Justinian I died childless on 14 November 565.
-Callinicus, the praepositus sacri cubiculi, seems to have been the only witness to his dying moments, and later claimed that Justinian had designated "Justin, Vigilantia's son" as his heir in a deathbed decision.
-The clarification was needed because there was another nephew and candidate for the throne, Justin, son of Germanus.
+Callinicus, the praepositus sacri cubiculi, seems to have been the only witness to his dying moments, and claimed that Justinian had designated Justin, his nephew, as his heir in a deathbed decision.
+This sidelined another relative and candidate for the throne, also named Justin, who was son of Germanus, cousin of Justinian.
 Modern historians suspect Callinicus may have fabricated the last words of Justinian to secure the succession for his political ally.
 As historian Robert Browning observed: "Did Justinian really bring himself in the end to make a choice, or did Callinicus make it for him?
 Only Callinicus knew."

-In any case, Callinicus started alerting those most interested in the succession, originally various members of the Byzantine Senate.
-Then they jointly informed Justin and Vigilantia, offering the throne.
+In any case, Callinicus started alerting those most interested in the succession, originally various members of the Senate.
+Then they jointly informed Justin and Sophia, offering the throne.
 Justin accepted after the traditional token show of reluctance, and with his wife Sophia, he was escorted to the Great Palace of Constantinople.
 The Excubitors blocked the palace entrances during the night, and early in the morning, John Scholasticus, Patriarch of Constantinople, crowned the new Augustus.
 Only then was the death of Justinian and the succession of Justin publicly announced in the Hippodrome of Constantinople.
+Justin's coronation was written in detail by Corippus in his panegyric In laudem lustini Augusti minoris (In praise of Justin the Younger).

 Both the Patriarch and Tiberius, commander of the Excubitors, had been recently appointed, with Justin having played a part in their respective appointments, in his role as Justinian's curopalates.
-Their willingness to elevate their patron and ally to the throne was hardly surprising.
+It is thus seen that they were willing to elevate their patron and ally to the throne.

+Justin's first address to the senate contained criticisms of Justinian: "Let the world rejoice that whatever was not done or put into practice because of our father's old age has been corrected in the time of Justin."
+In the speech, he vowed to repay debts, restore the emptied treasury and promised not to confiscate senatorial properties.

+Early reign

-In the first few days of his reign Justin paid his uncle's debts, administered justice in person, and proclaimed universal religious toleration.
+In the early days of his reign, Justin took a sharp about-turn from his uncle's policies.
+He repaid the treasury's debts and took a more reconciliatory stance toward the senatorial class.
 On 1 January 566, he became a consul, thereby reviving a post Justinian had discontinued since 541.
 Justin and Sophia initially promised to make peace with Justin's cousin and rival to the throne, Justin (son of Germanus), but had him assassinated in Alexandria not long after.
 According to a hostile source, the imperial couple kicked his severed head.

-In 566 he reformed Justinian's divorce law for going too far, revoking the possibility of divorce by mutual consent.
+In 566 he reversed Justinian's ban on divorce by mutual consent, declaring that it resulted in spouses hating each other.
 Under the pretext of not understanding the fragile human nature: